Ayanna Pressley: Foreign policy

 On July 23, 2019, Pressley voted in favor of H. Res.
 246, a House Resolution introduced by Illinois Congressman Brad Schneider that formally condemns the Boycott, Divestment, and Sanctions movement against Israel.
 The resolution passed 398–17; Pressley was the only member of "the Squad" to vote in favor of it.
 On September 23 Pressley was one of eight Democrats to vote against the funding of Israel's Iron Dome missile defense system.

 Speaking at a fundraiser with Ilhan Omar in Somerville, Massachusetts, Pressley condemned the 2020 Baghdad International Airport airstrike that killed Iranian general Qasem Soleimani, saying: "It is consistent with the impulsive, reckless, short-sighted foreign policy of the occupant of this White House who I think proceeds as if he's engaging in a game of Battleship and does not prioritize diplomacy."

 In 2023, Pressley was among 56 Democrats to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+On July 18, 2023, she voted against, along with eight other Progressive Democrats (Alexandria Ocasio-Cortez, Cori Bush, Jamaal Bowman, André Carson, Summer Lee, Ilhan Omar, Delia Ramirez, and Rashida Tlaib), congressional non-binding resolution proposed by August Pfluger which states that "the State of Israel is not a racist or an apartheid state", that Congress rejects "all forms of antisemitism and xenophobia" and that "the United States will always be a staunch partner and supporter of Israel."

+She condemned Hamas's October 2023 attack on Israel.
+On October 16, 2023, Pressley signed a resolution calling for a ceasefire in the Gaza war.
+She said on the press call: "Let me make it plain: the murder of innocent Israeli civilians by Hamas is horrific and unacceptable.
+And the murder of innocent Palestinian civilians is a horrific and unacceptable response from Israel.
+Vengeance should not be a foreign policy doctrine."

 Student loan forgiveness

-In early February 2021, Pressley supported a plan to cancel up to $50,000 in student loan debt for approximately 44 million Americans who have federal student loans.
-She has asked President Biden to forgive this debt by using executive order rather than going through the legislative process that would likely get bogged down in partisanship.
+In February 2021, Pressley supported a plan to cancel up to $50,000 in federal student loan debt for approximately 44 million Americans.
+She urged President Biden to forgive the debt through executive order rather than the legislative process, which she argued would be stalled by partisan gridlock.
 Pressley told The Boston Globe, "It's about an equitable economic recovery.
 If people really do believe that Black Lives Matter, then the only receipts that matter in this moment are budgets and policies."

+Credit reports

+As a city councilor, Pressley introduced an ordinance prohibiting employers from using credit scores to assess prospective and existing hires.

+As a congresswoman, Pressley was the author of a credit report reform bill titled the "Comprehensive Credit Reporting Enhancement, Disclosure, Innovation, and Transparency Act" ("CREDIT Act").
+It passed the House 221-to-189 in January 2020.
+The resolution would have: